sainikhil2553/display16_LTSM/README.md

 It is **OFF** by default.
 If you want these 'advanced' functions, simply comment in define dislib16 ADVANCED GRAPHICS ENABLE in display16 common LTSM.hpp.
-This will disable advanced graphics mode.
-If this is disabled some examples and demos may not work fully or even compile.
+This will enable advanced graphics mode.
+If this is disabled some examples may not work fully or even compile.

 ### Advanced buffer mode